 That having been said, I will provide a rough synopsis of the past few months and let it go at that.
 Our friends and family that we stay in contact with, know where we are and what we are doing, and no other information needs to be released to anyone who doesn't care anyway.

 In my last post, I mentioned getting the RV washed, and our maintenance man here was able to do that at a reasonable cost, considering how much black mildew collects on vehicles in this humid climate.
 While I was in the mood, I also dug out the tire covers that came with the RV, and installed those to keep the wheels clean.

 |Our park maintenance guy washing the mildew off our RV.|

 We gave a couple of small LED lights (always useful to RVers), and in turn, received a soft-sided 6-pack-sized cooler and an indoor mat for in front of the kitchen sink.
 Both turned out to be very useful, and Sharon has adapted the cooler to be her new makeup case.
 After all... what else can be done with a cooler with white polka dots on a pink background?

 |Sharon's Christmas exchange gift at our park.|

 |John's Christmas exchange gift at our park.|

 The weather has been near perfect, once Hurricane Irma went through last fall.
 Even the bugs haven't been nearly as bad as everyone says they are.
-The coldest night we had was down to 26, but only for a day.
+The coldest night we had was down to 26, but only for a couple hours one night.
 Most nights were in the upper 40s and low 50s.
 Daytime highs have been mostly upper 60s to high 80s, with an average somewhere in between.

 These first couple weeks of March have brought colder nights than we had in February!
 It's being a roller coaster!
 We've had very little rain, but neither has every day been sunny.
 We had our share of partly cloudy to overcast days.
 In general, February was above normal in temperatures and very nice weather, similar to what we experienced last winter in this area.